 Parties to the Sale Deed -

 This clause contains the description of the parties to the sale deed.
-It mentions the details of the buyer and seller like their name, address, age, contact details, occupation and the date of execution of the deed.
+It mentions the details of the buyer and seller like their names, addresses, ages, contact details, occupations and the date of execution of the deed.
 If one of the parties wishes to execute the deal in his absence by conferring a Power of Attorney, then those details will be recorded too.

 Even though there is no requirement of an ‘affidavit’ for the information provided by the parties, the details must be bonafide i.e. the information provided in sale deed must be true and accurate.
 When the parties make their signatures to the document they undertake the responsibility of stating the correct information in the sale deed.

-Vendor and vendee are another set of terms used to refer to a seller and a buyer.
-As mentioned above - any individual, a company or any other form of organization can transfer land to someone else.
+Vendor and vendee are another set of terms used to refer for a seller and a buyer.
+As mentioned above - any individual, a company or any other form of organisation can transfer land to someone else.
 Under the law, an individual is referred to as a natural person.
-It means that individuals are separate legal entities recognized by law.
+It means that individuals are separate legal entities recognised by law.